chrisruffalo/gudgeon/README.md

 * Query logging with the ability to view recent queries in the Web UI

 ## How Do I Install Gudgeon?
 There are a few different ways to install Gudgeon that *don't* require you to build it yourself.
-Gudgeon aims to support recent of releases Debian, Ubuntu, RHEL/CentOS, and Fedora as well as Docker and direct MIPS builds.
+Gudgeon aims to support recent of releases Debian, Ubuntu, RHEL/CentOS, and Fedora as well as Docker and ARM builds.

 ### GitHub Releases
 New tagged releases are automatically built by Travis-CI and uploaded to GitHub for download.
 Functionally these releases are identical to releases available in other channels.
 You can find these releases [here](https://github.com/chrisruffalo/gudgeon/releases).